AnnKruQA/PORTFOLIO/README.md

 The project: design and web development

-My role in the project: **executing usability tests**, creating moodboards in Figma, creating a webpage in Visual Studio Code, creating a website with travel blog in WordPress, creating a webpage in Webflow
+My role in the project: executing **usability tests**, creating moodboards in Figma, **creating a webpage in Visual Studio Code**, creating a website with travel blog in WordPress, creating a webpage in Webflow

 Tools: Figma, Canva, TinyJPG, Visual Studio Code, WordPress, Webflow, Miro, Notion, Slack, Google Meet, Google Sheets
 Technologies: HTML5, CSS3